-I am currently a postdoc fellow working with Professor Scott Kuindersma at the Agile Robotics Laboratory, Computer Science, SEAS, Harvard University.
-I will start as an Assistant Professor at The George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology in January 2019.
+I am an Assistant Professor at The George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology.
 A departmental profile is here.
-I will be affiliated with The Institute for Robotics and Intelligent Machines.
+I am affiliated with The Institute for Robotics and Intelligent Machines.

 My research interests lie broadly in planning, control, optimization, and machine learning algorithms of highly dynamic, under-actuated, autonomous, and human-centered robots.
 Specific topics I've been dedicated to center on:

 (i) robust trajectory optimization of contact-rich locomotion and manipulation,

 (ii) distributed optimization algorithms and model predictive control,

 (iii) optimal motion planning of legged locomotion over rough terrain,

 (iv) provably-correct task planning for whole-body locomotion,

 (v) whole-body control and impedance control for series elastic actuated robots,

 (vi) data-driven approaches for robust locomotion planning and control.